davidcarboni/restolino/README.md

     #java $JAVA_OPTS -jar target/*-jar-with-dependencies.jar

 Why not reload when deployed?
-Simple: you want to be using containers, but as a minimum you should be designing for stateless, immutable nodes.
-If something needs to change in, deploy a new build using your flavour of continuous delivery.
+You want to be using containers, but as a minimum you should be designing for stateless, immutable nodes.
+If something needs to change in your deployment, update a the build using your flavour of continuous delivery.
+Changing running servers manually is a brew of risk that ends in pain.

 ### FAQ (Frequently Anticipated Questions)

-#### Why not use interfaces for request handlers?
+#### Why not use interfaces to define request handlers?

-I've tried, but it adds complexity, doesn't add value and makes things harder.
+I've tried, but it adds complexity, doesn't add value and makes life harder.
 Why?
-Because there may or may not be a request message type and you can return any (or no) response message type.
-That means an interface would need to define generic types for a vararges parameter (ever tried that?) and return type, or make them Object, which is altogether rather too generic.
+Because the interface has to take into account that there may or may not be a request message type (so generic varargs would be needed - ever tried that?) and you can return any (or no) response message type (so the retun type is variable).
+That means either an altogether too generic interface (everything is has to be Object, even if you'd prefer void) or individual interfaces for every permutation.

-Searching for methods with either two or three parameters, where the first two are `HttpServletRequest` and `HttpServletResponse` turns out to be simpler, cleaner and more easily understood.
+Using reflection to search for methods with either two or three parameters, where the first two are `HttpServletRequest` and `HttpServletResponse` turns out to be simpler, cleaner and more easily understood.
 Like I said, if you're a purist this isn't the framework you're looking for.
-Try it if you like - if you can come up with an elegant, pragmatic and developer-friendly solution then send me a pull request.
+Try it if you like - if you can come up with an elegant, pragmatic and developer-friendly solution, send me a pull request.

 #### Is it really that cool?

-I was able to create a project from scratch and get to a running api in 10 minutes by cutting and pasting the above snippets.
+I was able to create a project from scratch and get to a running API in 10 minutes by cutting and pasting the above snippets.
 For me that's a lot faster than configuring Spring or even Jersey, not to mention the opaque confusion of debugging config.

 Honestly, I originally build this in a day so don't expect a miracles.
 I hope it gives you a boost with getting stuff done rather than learning to love a fancy framework.
+Class reloading took longer and I ditched Servlets for embedded Jetty with raw Handlers along the way.

-Class reloading took longer and I ditched Servlets for embedded Jetty and raw Handlers along the way.
-There's something delicious about being able to add new methods, or change annotations, refrest the browser and see your changes straight away.
+I'm still aced that I can edit code, adding new fields, methods, annotations and even classes, and it's up and running when I refresh the browser.
+After years of productivity-sapping build-redeploy cycles, there's something utterly delicious and deeply freeing about it.

-The code isn't pretty, but it should just (about) work.
+The code isn't perfect, but it should just work - and let you work.
 Let me know if you like it.